 Net Position represents the difference between assets and liabilities and is reported in three categories as hereafter described.
-Net investment in capital assets, represents capital assets, net of accumulated depreciation and any outstanding debt related to those assets.
+Net investment in capital assets represents capital assets, net of accumulated depreciation and any outstanding debt related to those assets.
 Net Position is reported as restricted when there are legal limitations imposed on their use by legislation, or external restrictions imposed by other governments, creditors, or grantors.
-Unrestricted Net Position is Net Position that does not meet the definition of the classifications previously described.
+The balance of Net Position is reported as unrestricted.

 When both restricted and unrestricted resources are available for use, it is the School's policy to use restricted resources first, and then unrestricted resources as they are needed.